 With an outdoor bar, barbecue, seating area with a television and Jacuzzi, the outdoor entertaining area is arguably even more lavish than the interior.

-Inside, the home includes a fully equipped kitchen, formal dining area, living room and games room complete with pool table.
-With terracotta tile floors, high ceilings and white walls throughout, the property delivers a form of tropical Art Deco decadence, and is available to book on Airbnb.
+Inside, the home includes a fully equipped kitchen, formal dining area, living room, and games room complete with a pool table.
+With terracotta tile floors, high ceilings, and white walls throughout, the property delivers a form of tropical Art Deco decadence and is available to book on Airbnb.

 Loved this?
 Now discover more architectural gems